vacu9708/Signal-processing/Fourier transform/README.md

                 i_local_max = i+1 # Determine the index of the main frequency
                 break
     #-----'''
+    # Find the frequency with the biggest amplitude
     index_max = 0
     for i in range(sample_buffer_size//2):
         if X[i] > X[index_max]: